 Today, 96% of hospitals have adopted EMRs, an increase from just 9% in 2008.
 Thus, nearly all healthcare professionals are now using EMRs.
 As a result, there’s a chance that you or a family member will be involved in an unfortunate error caused by a physician or hospital’s error with an electronic medical record while under their care or treatment.
 If so, know that injured patients may be entitled to compensation for serious injuries.

-For a free consultation with an experienced EMR error attorney in Michigan, contact Buchanan Firm.
+For a free consultation with an experienced Michigan medical malpractice attorney, contact Buchanan Firm.
 Our firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
 We will meet you after-hours, at home, or in the hospital to accommodate your needs.